EART Guitars: The Most EXCITING Budget Guitar Brand Around! (Updated for August 2025)

 It’s not just the stainless steel frets that make these guitars pretty exceptional value, either.
 There are a host of features on each Eart that all add up to make this range pretty remarkable, particularly for the amount of coin involved in getting hold of one!

-Each style has its own special specs, so here are some features from across the whole range, to illustrate just how much guitar you’re getting for your money:
+Each style has its own special specs, so here are some features from various models across the whole range, to illustrate just how much guitar you’re getting for your money:

 Of course, these features all relate to certain instruments, so why don’t we take a quick peek at a few in particular and see which model was which features?

-If you do not require a tremolo, then the Eart H6 is one instrument that can cover a massive amount of musical ground, and in some style too!
+The Eart EYP-Omni is one instrument that can cover a massive amount of musical ground, and in some style too!

-Eart currently offers three types of headless guitar, and the GW-2 is the most affordable.
-Nowadays, there are whole subsections of the guitar playing world who swear by headless guitars, but until now, no manufacturer has offered a truly affordable way to buy into the style.
-The Eart GW-2 addresses that gap in the market and smashes out a home run by bringing players an extremely ergonomic - not to mention enjoyable - experience at a surprisingly low price.
+Headless guitars are an accepted part of the guitar landscape, and have been for a few years now.
+Eart currently offers a very tempting headless guitar in the form of the GW2-SE.
+Nowadays, whole subsections of the guitar playing world swear by headless guitars, but it's still rare to find manufacturers who offer a truly affordable way to buy into the style.
+The Eart GW2-SE addresses that gap in the market and smashes out a home run by bringing players an extremely ergonomic - not to mention enjoyable - experience at a surprisingly low price.

 Eart for the Win